spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

    #.
 Construct the residual between the evaluated spline fit and the original data, and
       linearly interpolate it onto the oversampled coordinates (:math:`f_{residual}`).

    #.
-Compute the slope of each column pixel as the difference between the normalized spline
+Compute the slope of each column pixel as the absolute difference between the normalized
-      model at that pixel and its immediate neighbor.
+      spline model at that pixel and its immediate neighbor.

    #.
 Evaluate the spline model at the oversampled coordinates (:math:`f_{spline}`).